Thomas Willing

-Thomas Willing (December 19, 1731 – January 19, 1821) was an American merchant, politician, and slave trader.
+Thomas Willing (December 19, 1731 – January 19, 1821) was an American merchant, banker, and politician.
 He served as mayor of Philadelphia and as a delegate from Pennsylvania to the Continental Congress.
 He was also the first president of the Bank of North America and later of the First Bank of the United States.
+During his career, Willing amassed considerable wealth as a transatlantic merchant trading in "wheat, sugar, rum, and occasionally enslaved Africans".
+One account credits him with bankrolling the American Revolution.

-During his career, Willing accumulated considerable wealth, and some accounts have described him as the richest man in America around 1800.
+Another describes him as the richest man in America around 1800.

 Early life

-Thomas Willing was born in Philadelphia, the son of Charles Willing (1710–1754), who twice served as mayor of Philadelphia, and Anne Shippen (1710-1791), granddaughter of Edward Shippen, who was the second mayor of Philadelphia.
-His brother, James Willing, was a Philadelphia merchant who later served as a representative of the Continental Congress and led a 1778 military expedition to raid holdings of British loyalists in Natchez, Mississippi.
+Thomas Willing was born in Quaker Philadelphia, to an Anglican family, the son of Charles Willing (1710–1754), who twice served as mayor of Philadelphia, and Anne Shippen (1710-1791), granddaughter of Edward Shippen, who was the second mayor of Philadelphia.
+His brother, James Willing, was a Philadelphia merchant, who later served as a representative of the Continental Congress and led a 1778 military expedition to raid holdings of British loyalists in Natchez, Mississippi.

 Thomas completed preparatory studies in Bath, England, then studied law in London at the Inner Temple.

 Career

 In 1749, after studying in England, he returned to Philadelphia, where he engaged in mercantile pursuits in partnership with Robert Morris.
 They established the firm Willing, Morris and Company in 1757, which exported flour, lumber and tobacco to Europe while importing sugar, rum, molasses, and slaves from the West Indies and Africa.
 Their partnership continued until 1793.
-Willing himself owned slaves, three in 1779, but none in 1782.

 He was elected to the revived American Philosophical Society in 1768.
 According to Pennsylvania tax records, Willing owned three enslaved people in 1769, but none as of 1782.